-Texel density (also referred to as pixel density or texture density) is measurement unit used to make asset textures cohesive compared to each other throughout your entire world.
+Texel density (also referred to as pixel density or texture density) is a measurement unit used to make asset textures cohesive compared to each other throughout your entire world.

 It’s measured in pixels per centimeter (2.56px/cm) or pixels per meter (256px/m).

-In games, you quickly notice when there is a disconnect between items in the world when one item’s textures looks blurry and the other looks crisp.
+In games, you quickly notice when there is a disconnect between items in the world when one item’s textures look blurry and the other looks crisp.
 This is often caused by a mismatch in texel density and can pull the player out of that immersive feeling we’re trying to create.

-While the resolution of these textures itself can change between games and game types, texel density is about a consistent measurement value that’s game wide.
+While the resolution of these textures itself can change between games and game types, texel density is about a consistent measurement value that’s game-wide.

 It’s also important to developers and specifically artists because it gives them a goal to work with when it comes to texture resolution and it also stops them from going crazy with trying to make everything look detailed and forgetting about the bigger picture.
-Which is important when trying to create full environments or even entire worlds.
+This is important when trying to create full environments or even entire worlds.

-Texel stand for TEXture pixEX or texture element.
+Texel stands for TEXture pixEX or texture element.
 You can compare this to the relation between a pixel that makes up an image, but in this case it’s a texel that make a texture map.
 Making a texel the smallest element that represents a texture map.

 A GPU (Your Graphics Card in your PC) takes these texels and projects them onto the pixels on your screen through texture mapping (This is why we have UV’s)